- Reading Level: Middle Grades, ages 10-12.

-Disney’s popular Frozen is a tale inspired by Hans Christian Andersen’s “The Snow Queen.”
-Ophelia and the Marvelous Boy is more than simply a Snow Queen story for middle grade readers; it is broader and more complex than Frozen.
+One Line Summary: Based on Hans Christian Andersen’s “Snow Queen,” Ophelia and the Marvelous Boy is more than simply a Snow Queen story for middle grade readers; it is broader and more complex than popular versions such as Frozen.

 As Ophelia explores the museum, she discovers the Marvelous Boy and her own adventure begins in earnest.
+Ophelia herself is a child of today, but the Marvelous Boy she discovers has been hidden away by the Snow Queen for approximately 300 years.
 Telling too much more will unveil the plot, and that is part of the charm of this book.
 Foxlee plots the book tightly and, even when readers begin to recognize the ending that’s coming, the journey is still a great trip.

-- Literary rating: 4
+- Moral/worldview value: 4

 - Artistic value: 4.5